Ship24 Order Tracking for Make

 - At least one connected data source such as Google Sheets, a database, or another system containing tracking numbers

-You can access your API key in your Ship24 dashboard:
+You can access your API key in your Ship24 dashboard.

 Setup